Recent and Upcoming Events

 Curricular change is not rocket science

-Delivery of a half-day Educational Leadership Course for about 15 educational leaders of TU Delft, Erasmus University and University Leiden (Delft, Netherlands, February 2020, May 2019, annually).
+Delivery of a half-day Educational Leadership Course for about 15 educational leaders of TU Delft, Erasmus University and University Leiden (Delft, Netherlands, 2019, 2020).

 VIA Engineering / VIA University College Campus Horsens